Lithium vs Lead Acid: Performance, Cost, and Lifespan Compared

 A key performance metric for starting engines is the ability to deliver a massive burst of current.
 Lead-acid batteries are exceptionally good at this, providing high surge currents at a low cost.
 Although the discharge curve of lead acid battery is less stable under sustained load, the proven chemistry of lead-acid makes it well suited for the short, powerful bursts needed to start an engine, maintaining its status as the standard for starting applications.

-3. Cost: Lithium-ion vs Lead Acid Battery Price
+3. Cost and Supply Trends: Lithium-ion vs Lead Acid Battery Price

 4. Types of Lead Acid and Lithium-ion Batteries